DJSeb/kernel-shark-sebanek-gh-mirror/README.md

     * [x] Write a program that will do some stack shenanigans (`recursive_syscall_with_sleep`)
     * *NOTE:* It isn't great, but it does show nanosceond sleep :\)
     * Will also include a very small trace-file to show some simple stuff (`simple_trace.dat`)

+Below are bachelor thesis part's appended requirements:
+* [ ] Events involving two processes shall be split into initiators and targets
+    * E.g. sched_waking should be split into "awaker" and "awakened" events, one belonging to each respective process
+    * [ ] Try to keep the logic inside the plugin (minimizing KernelShark changes)
+* [ ] NUMA topology visualization in KernelShark (either as a plugin or KernelShark modification)
+    * [ ] Parse data from Istopo (XML format)
+    * [ ] Visualize said data on the screen
+        * [ ] If no Istopo data are given, use default KShark visualization
+        * [ ] CPU reordering according to topology (NUMA nodes, hyperthread siblings)
+        * [ ] Tree grouping of CPUs
+            * [ ] May be collapsible (preferred)
+            * NOTE: Other grouping visualizations are possible, if CPUs are sorted by topology, but tree-like is the one that will be implemented as basis
+        * [ ] Colorful differentiation of different groups
+    * [ ] Configurable display method via some option in KShark's menu
+* [ ] Allow `sched_events` plugin compatibility
+    * XOR choice
+    * [ ] Either integrate Stacklook into sched_events plugin
+        * Would violate the holy Single Responsibility principle
+        * Direct approach
+        * Ensured success
+    * [ ] Or figure out how to allow compatibility while keeping plugins separate
+        * Less direct
+        * Keeps SRP
+        * Unknown probability of success
+General SW goal:
+* [ ] Debug the plugin even more, stabilise performance where necessary
+    * This requirement will likely grow in the future
+    * BUG: Changing trace files in opned KShark seg-faults.
+        * Environment: WSL2 openSUSE Tumbleweed
+        * Cause: Unknown
+    * PERF: many entries might produce too heavy a load for mouse hover functionality
+* [ ] Refactor README and other non-code parts of repository to reflect project extensions

 ## Requirements